37chandler/aam-feedback/README.md

 # Feedback for Advanced Applied Modeling

-As we discussed in class, this assignment counts as a normal assignment, but requires no coding!
+This assignment does not require any coding, but counts as a normal assignment!
 It does require some "analysis" in a general sense, though, since I'm asking you to give me detailed feedback to help improve Advanced Applied Modeling.
 I'd expect this to take about an hour.